 LL and I were picnicking on the deck of our quite luxurious digs at the Post Ranch Inn when this bird – a juvenile Western scrub-jay, according to my handy Sibley Field Guide – swooped down to snag a piece of baguette for himself.
 Check it out.

-One of my Best Photos Ever, snapped on a winter’s evening at Seacliff Beach.
+This is one of my Best Photos Ever, snapped on a winter’s evening at Seacliff Beach in Aptos, California